tldr-pages/tldr/pages/osx/bclm.md

 # bclm

-> Set a custom chrage limit on MacBooks.
+> Set a custom charge limit on MacBooks.
 > More information: <https://github.com/zackelia/bclme>.

 - Set the charge limit to 80% (battery charge level may be slightly lower than set value for intel machines):